salesforce/speech-datasets/README.md

 Make sure to accept the prompts which warn you that the environment `base` already exists, and that this environment may contain a different version of Python from what the `Makefile` requests.
 Specifying `TORCH_VERSION=''` prevents the `Makefile` from installing a new version of PyTorch, which may be useful.
-However, `torch>=1.2.0` is still required, so we suggest just using the default setting of `1.4.0` (the latest release still compatible with ESPNet).
+However, `torch>=1.2.0` is still required, so we suggest just using the default setting of `1.4.0` (the latest release still compatible with older versions of ESPNet).

 ##### Notes